-A new lawsuit alleges executives from the soda company recruited researchers to distract attention from their product’s negative health effects.
+A lawsuit, for which the complaint was later withdrawn, alleged that executives from the soda company recruited researchers to distract attention from their product’s negative health effects.

-Coca-Cola, the world’s largest sugar-sweetened beverage maker, has knowingly diverted the unhealthy effects of sugary drinks through misinformation and false advertising, according to a lawsuit filed Wednesday.
+Coca-Cola, the world’s largest sugar-sweetened beverage maker, may have knowingly diverted the unhealthy effects of sugary drinks through misinformation and false advertising, according to a 2017 lawsuit.

-The lawsuit, filed in the U.S. District Court of Northern California, alleges that Coca-Cola and an industry trade group, the American Beverage Association (ABA), has “engaged in a pattern of deception to mislead and confuse” the public and public health agencies “about the scientific consensus that consumption of sugar-sweetened beverages is linked to obesity, type 2 diabetes, and cardiovascular disease.”
+The lawsuit, filed in the United States District Court of Northern California, alleged that Coca-Cola and an industry trade group, the American Beverage Association (ABA), “engaged in a pattern of deception to mislead and confuse” the public and public health agencies “about the scientific consensus that consumption of sugar-sweetened beverages is linked to obesity, type 2 diabetes, and cardiovascular disease.”

-The allegations include secretly funding and publically promoting biased research, working together to promote exercise over the reduction of sugary drink consumption, and running “false and misleading advertising campaigns” while growing scientific evidence linked its products to preventable diseases, states the lawsuit filed by a two nonprofit organizations.
+The allegations included secretly funding and publically promoting biased research, working together to promote exercise over the reduction of sugary drink consumption, and running “false and misleading advertising campaigns” while growing scientific evidence linked its products to preventable diseases, stated the lawsuit filed by two nonprofit organizations.

 The ABA said in a statement to Healthline that beverage companies have a role to play in addressing the nation’s health challenges.